miraai/Giveaway/docs/documentation/specificreq.md

 ### 3.1.6 Memory Requirements

-The system requires the minimal ammount of RAM and HDD memory definied by its system requirements.
+The system requires the minimal ammount of RAM and HDD memory defined by its system requirements.

 ### 3.1.7 Operations